 The result was YUM!
 This roast was something to rave about, and that is why I am writing this today.
-It had a mild tang of the pickle, but it was overbearing like I imagined it could be.
+It had a mild tang of the pickle, but it wasn’t overbearing like I imagined it could be.
 It was the perfect combination of flavor, and the roast was tender and moist.

 Next time, you need slow cooker inspiration, look to that jar of pickles in your fridge.
 You don’t need to make a fancy sauce or marinade when a simple kitchen staple will do.